Last updated April 20, 2020

 You should know that there is no coronavirus, but coronaviruses, each adapted to a particular host (man, dog, cat, etc.).

-This widespread RNA (ribonucleic acid) enveloped virus affects wild, domestic mammals and birds.
+This enveloped RNA (ribonucleic acid) virus is widespread and affects wild and domestic mammals and birds.
 Wild animals are an important reservoir of the virus and in certain circumstances (mutations, close contacts), the coronavirus can jump the species barrier and touch humans.

 As part of the last two coronavirus epidemics, SARS in 2003 and MERS in 2012, the main reservoir, i.e. the animal species that naturally harbors the virus, was the bat, while the intermediate host that allowed transmission to humans was the palm civet and dromedary.